lupusludensest/js_webdriver_io_dt_15_nov_2023/README.md

 ## Allure

 To run: allure generate allure-results --clean

 To run: allure open

-To run: in framework is upgraded:
+In framework is upgraded:

-To run: in wdio.conf.js there is a code which helps to make screenshot if step failed:
+In wdio.conf.js there is a code which helps to make screenshot if step failed:
-reporters:

     ```[['allure', {
         outputDir: 'allure-results',
         disableWebdriverStepsReporting: true,